 Step 5: Dedicated refactoring projects

-Now that you have determined which parts of the application should be isolated and prioritised, it is time to start refactoring these parts.
-Once the scope has been defined, all affected code locations are revised systematically rather than incrementally, i.e. step by step.
-Only when these isolated code locations have been successfully restructured is the rest of the code tackled.
+Once the scope has been defined, all affected code sections are systematically rather than incrementally, i.e. step by step, revised.
+Only once these isolated code sections have been successfully restructured is the remaining code tackled.

 Tip: After restructuring the prioritised code sections, the remaining code should be incrementally refactored.
 This should already have been done in step 3 and must now be applied to the restructured code to improve readability and simplify complex structures.
 Regular progress reviews and plan adjustments are important to keep the code base maintainable and flexible.